Alfonso, Prince of Asturias (1907–1938): Renunciation and marriages

 There had been plans for young Alfonso's deposition from succession, but ultimately he himself renounced his rights to the then-defunct throne to marry a commoner, Edelmira Sampedro y Robato, religiously in Ouchy on 21 June 1933, after which Alfonso took the courtesy title Count of Covadonga.
-This was required by the regulations for the succession set by the Pragmatic Sanction of Charles III.
+His renunciation was required by the regulations for the succession set by the Pragmatic Sanction of Charles III, which regulated marriages of the royal family.
 The couple divorced 8 May 1937, with Edelmira keeping the title Countess of Covadonga.

-In a civil ceremony on 3 July 1937, Alfonso married another commoner, Marta Esther Rocafort-Altuzarra in Havana.
+In a civil ceremony on 3 July 1937, Alfonso married another commoner, Marta Esther Rocafort-Altuzarra, in Havana.
 They divorced on 8 January 1938.
 He had no children by either of his wives.
 However, Alfonso de Bourbon, a resident of California, later claimed to be an illegitimate son of Alfonso.